PFGimenez/PFGimenez.github.io/_pages/about.md

 - by proposing new representations of cybersecurity data (network communications, malware dynamic analysis, etc.)
 - by devising new techniques of synthetic network traffic generation based on explainable AI and data mining

-# Future events

-I am co-organizing the [ANUBIS workshop](https://superviz.inria.fr/anubis25/) at ESORICS25 on the evaluation of intrusion detection systems.

 # PhD students supervision